Jonathan India Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.3 K/9, the seventh-best in MLB.
+- The Phillies pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Phillies' 6.21 team ERA ranks 28th among all MLB pitching staffs.
+- The Phillies have a 5.64 team ERA that ranks 27th among all league pitching staffs.

-- Falter (0-1) gets the start for the Phillies, his second of the season.
+- The Phillies will look to Walker (0-1) in his second start this season.

-- The left-hander last pitched on Sunday against the Texas Rangers, when he went 5 1/3 innings, allowing two earned runs while giving up seven hits.
+- His last appearance came on Monday against the New York Yankees, when the righty threw 4 1/3 innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.